The-DigitalAcademy/vocaselect/readme.md

 Open a web browser and navigate to `http://localhost:4200` to access the VocaSelect app.

 ## Contributing
-We welcome contributions from the community!
+We welcome contributions from the community!!!!